Graph Data Augmentation for Graph Machine Learning: A Survey: GDA for Self-supervised Learning

 \subsection{Contrastive Learning}

-In the past few years, with the rapid development of contrastive learning, several graph contrastive learning methods~\cite{you2021graph} have been proposed.
-Contrastive learning aims to maximize the distance between representations of different objects and minimize the distance between representations learned from different views of the same object.
-Data augmentation is commonly used for generating the different views for contrastive learning.
+In recent years, with the rapid development of contrastive learning in CV~\cite{chen2020simple}, many contrastive learning methods~\cite{zhu2020deep,you2020graph,trivedi2021augmentations,xie2022self,liu2022graph} have been proposed for applications on graph data.
+Typically, a graph contrastive learning framework includes three main components: a GDA module that generates different views of the given graph data, a GNN-based encoder to compute the representations, and a contrastive learning objective to train the model.
+For each data example (nodes for node-level tasks and graphs for graph-level tasks), these methods consider augmented views or variants of itself as associated positive samples and other data examples in the same batch as associated negative samples.
+Contrastive learning objectives then maximize the (dis)agreements of the representations between each data example with their (negative) positive examples.

-\paragraph{Corruption} To efficiently generate different augmented data for graph contrastive learning, the most commonly used GDA operations are the corruption-based ones.
-For example, DGI~\cite{velickovic2019deep} adopts feature corruption where it conducts a row-wise shuffling on the raw node feature matrix $\mathbf{X}$.
-The feature corruption by DGI can also be viewed as randomly swapping the nodes in the graph.

-GraphCL~\cite{you2020graph} and InfoGCL~\cite{xu2021infogcl} adopt four GDA operations: node dropping that randomly removes nodes along with its edges, edge perturbation that randomly adds or drops edges, attribute masking that randomly masks off certain node attributes, and subgraph sampling that samples a connected subgraph.
-Similar to the subgraph sampling operation used in GraphCL, SUBG-CON~\cite{jiao2020sub} utilizes a subgraph sampler to sample the augmented subgraph.
-GRACE~\cite{zhu2020deep} and BGRL~\cite{thakoor2022largescale} use only the basic random edge dropping and attribute masking for creating different views of the graph.
+To efficiently generate different augmented data for graph contrastive learning, rule-based data removal operations (\cref{sec:dataremove}) are the most commonly used GDA techniques, as they are fast and easy to apply.
+For example, multiple methods (GRACE~\cite{zhu2020deep}, GraphCL~\cite{you2020graph}, etc.) adopt stochastic edge dropping and/or feature masking due to their simplicity.
+DGI~\cite{velickovic2019deep} adopts feature corruption by conducting a row-wise shuffling on the raw node feature matrix $\mathbf{X}$.
+In general, graph contrastive learning methods usually adopt a combination of multiple augmentation techniques to generate different augmented views.
+GraphCL~\cite{you2020graph} and InfoGCL~\cite{xu2021infogcl} adopt four GDA operations: node dropping which randomly removes nodes along with its edges, edge perturbation which randomly adds or drops edges, attribute masking which randomly masks off certain node attributes, and subgraph sampling which samples connected subgraphs.
+SUBG-CON~\cite{jiao2020sub} utilizes a subgraph sampler to extract the context subgraph as a proxy of data augmentation.
+GRACE~\cite{zhu2020deep} uses only the basic random edge dropping and attribute masking for creating different views of the graph.